Skip to main content

 Section 2695.4 — Representation of Policy Provisions and Benefits

-- (d) Except where specified in the policy, no insurer shall require a first party claimant to give notice or proof of claim within a specific time.
+Except where a time limit is specified in the policy, no insurer shall require a first party claimant under a policy to give notification of a claim or proof of claim within a specified time.

 Explanation

 Subsection (a) is one of the most important and most frequently violated regulations in the entire code.
-The insurer must affirmatively tell you about every coverage that may apply to your claim.
-The duty is on the insurer to disclose — not on you to ask.
+The insurer must affirmatively identify every coverage that may apply to the claim.
+The duty rests with the insurer; an insured does not have to ask for the carrier to be in compliance.
+As a practical matter, though, a written request from the insured creates a clear record of what was asked and what the insurer disclosed — which is often what makes any later non-disclosure provable.

 Subsection (f) prohibits “full and final settlement” language on partial payment checks.
 If the insurer sends a partial payment with release language, that language is unenforceable unless you have expressly agreed to a compromise or the policy limit has been exhausted.